Cieslu/TicketPoint/README.md

 <img src="/TicketPoint_Photos/password_change.png" alt="password_change">

 ### Blocking User
 > The administrator has the option to block a user.
+This operation will prevent login by a user.
 <img src="/TicketPoint_Photos/blocking_user.png" alt="blocking_user">

 ### Deleting User
 > The administrator has the option to delete a user who does not have created any tickets.
 <img src="/TicketPoint_Photos/deleting_user_without_tickets.png" alt="deleting_user_without_tickets">

 <div align="center">